jEnbuska/none-dux/README.md

 createLeaf has become obsolete (when not used in legacy browsers)

-Added better support for older browsers
+Better support for older browsers

 Performance improvement is available on browsers that support Proxy (ie11<= & ios9<= are not included)